Reply Challenge 2020 - That’s what server says

 User Agent

-file is blocked and there is anything else on the main
+Since the roots.txt file is blocked and there is anything else on the main

 page, we have to circumvent the check on this file.
 They hinted to us something

 about berries or blackberries.
-So we can try to access the robots.txt
+So we can try to access the robots.txt as a

 BlackBerry phone.
-This can be done by changing the User-Agent
+This can be done by changing the User-Agent header of your

 HTTP request.
-We can find a list of valid User-Agent
+We can find a list of valid User-Agent string on

 this website.

-we revisit the page and now we can see a
+After we changed the User-agent we revisit the page and now we can see a

-disallowed entry /file_upload.php
+disallowed entry /file_upload.php.

 File Upload